 Many risk assessments and method statements for site work are failed because they contain the wrong names.
 Wrong site name, wrong address, wrong employee names.
 These fail straight away as if the basic information is wrong, chances are there isn’t the level of detail required.

-Check, check and double check the document before you submit it.
+Check, check and triple check the document before you submit it.
 Check it against your own standard of work, check it against the checklist of the person appraising it, check all the evidence is there and valid, then check it again!

 It IS Worth the Effort.